Harry Potter’s Edinburgh: 6 Sites to Visit

 Site #2: Greyfriars Kirkyard

-One of the prettiest and most interesting places to visit is Greyfriars Kirkyard.
+One of the prettiest and most interesting places to visit in Edinburgh is Greyfriars Kirkyard – which you may think a bit off since it’s a graveyard.
 It’s filled with gorgeous and grotesque tombstones that J.K.
-Rowling herself also looked at.
+Rowling herself also looked at and got inspiration from.
 You can see the graves of William McGonagall, Elizabeth Moodie, and of course Thomas Riddell.
+It needs to explanation how these graves wormed their way into the Harry Potter books.
 Riddell’s grave actually has some gates around it since it’s so popularly seen!

 Site #3: Victoria Street

-This is a quite popular street near Edinburgh castle that wraps around in a circular motion.
+This is a quite popular street near Edinburgh Castle that wraps around in a circular motion.
 You can kind of call it diagonal, as this was the inspiration for Diagon Alley.
 Actually, one of the great things about Edinburgh is that it’s filled to the brim with so many beautiful stone buildings and colourful facades.
-Though one can clearly see the inspiration here, the whole of Edinburgh feels like inspiration enough.
+Though one can clearly see the inspiration on this street alone, the whole of Edinburgh feels like inspiration enough.

 Pen to Paper